-The Naval Reserve Officers Training Corps (NROTC) program is designed to train and educate highly qualified students for commissioning and active service as unrestricted line officers in the U.S. Navy and the U.S. Marine Corps.
-To be eligible for this program, a student must:
+The Naval Reserve Officers' Training Corps (NROTC) program is designed to train and educate highly qualified students for commissioning and active service as unrestricted line officers in the U.S. Navy and the U.S. Marine Corps.
+To be eligible for an NROTC Scholarship the student must meet the following requirements:

-1. Be a U.S. citizen

-- 2. Be at least 17, but less than 27 years of age at graduation - 3.
-Be physically qualified - 4.
+- 1. Be a U.S. citizen - 2.
+Be at least 17, but less than 27 years of age at graduation - 3.
+Be physically qualified and pass a PFA (BCA and PRT with Good Low Overall) - 4.
 Possess satisfactory records of academic ability and moral integrity - 5.
 Demonstrate those characteristics desired of a Naval Officer - 6.
+Pass a DoDMERB Medical evaluation - 7.
+Complete New Student Indoctrination in Great Lakes, IL prior to reporting to MMA - 8.
 Have no moral reservation or personal convictions that prevents the bearing of arms